The Large Hadron-Electron Collider at the HL-LHC: Measuring the Top-quark--Higgs Yukawa Coupling

-We probe the sensitivity of the top-Higgs couplings in terms of $\zeta_t$ by building a model file for the Lagrangian in Eq.~\eqref{eq:lphase} using FeynRules~\cite{Alloul:2013bka}, and then simulating the charged current associated top-Higgs production channel $p\, e^- \to \bar t \, h\, \nu_e$ (see Fig.~\ref{fig:figW}), with $h$ further decaying into a $b \bar b$ pair and the $\bar t$ decaying leptonically in the LHeC set-up with centre of mass energy of $\sqrt{s} \approx 1.3$~TeV.
-Here we perform the analysis at parton level only where for signal and background event generation we use the Monte Carlo event generator package MadGraph5~\cite{Alwall:2014hca}.
-We use \texttt{NNPDF23\_lo\_as\_0130\_qed}~\cite{Ball:2012cx} parton distribution functions for all event generations.
-The factorisation and renormalisation scales for the signal simulation are fixed at $\mu_F = \mu_R = (m_t + m_h)/4$ while background simulations are done with the default MadGraph5~\cite{Alwall:2014hca} dynamic scales.
-The $e^-$ polarisation is assumed to be $- 80$\%.
-We now list and explain various kinematic observables that can serve as possible discriminants of a CP-odd $t\bar{t}h$ coupling.
+A study of the sensitivity to the top-quark--Higgs couplings in terms of $\zeta_t$ a model was presented in Ref.~\cite{Coleppa:2017rgb}.
+In the following the methodology and results are briefly described.
+In order to assess the sensitivity to the top-quark--Higgs couplings, a model file built in \texttt{FeynRules}~\cite{Alloul:2013bka} which incorporates the Lagrangian, c.f.\ Eq.~\eqref{eq:lphase}.
+The associated top-Higgs production in the charged-current channel $p\, e^- \to \bar t \, h\, \nu_e$ is then simulatend (c.f.\ Fig.~\ref{fig:figW}), where it is assumed that $h$ decays into a $b \bar b$ pair, and the anti-top quark decays leptonically.
+An electron-proton centre of mass energy of $\sqrt{s} \approx 1.3$~TeV is assumed.
+In this study~\cite{Coleppa:2017rgb}, the analysis is performed at the parton level.
+For signal and background event generation the Monte Carlo event generator package \texttt{MadGraph5}~\cite{Alwall:2014hca} is employed together with \texttt{NNPDF23\_lo\_as\_0130\_qed}~\cite{Ball:2012cx} parton distribution functions.
+The renormalisation and factorisation scales for the signal sample are chosen to be $\mu_F = \mu_R = (m_t + m_h)/4$.
+The background samples are generated using the default \texttt{MadGraph5}~\cite{Alwall:2014hca} dynamic scales.
+The longitudinal polarisation of the electron beam is asumed to be -0.8.

 In Fig.~\ref{fig:cs_rs} we present the variation of the total cross section against the electron beam energy for the signal process $ p\,e^- \to \bar t h \nu_e$, by considering un-polarised and polarised $e^-$ beam.
 Also, the effect of branchings of $h \to b \bar b$ and the $\bar{t}$ decay for both leptonic and hadronic modes are shown.
 Possible background events typically arise from $W$+ multi-jet events, $Wb\bar b\bar b$ with missing energy which comes by considering only top-line, only Higgs-line, and without top- nor Higgs-line, in charged and neutral current deep-inelastic scattering and in photo-production by further decaying $W$ into leptonic mode.
-We have estimated the cross sections for signal and all possible backgrounds imposing only basic cuts on rapidity $|\eta| \leq 10$ for light-jets, leptons and $b$-jets, the transverse momentum cut $p_T \geq 10$\,GeV and $\Delta R_\text{min}$=0.4 for all particles.
+To estimate the cross sections for signal and all possible backgrounds only basic cuts on rapidity $|\eta| \leq 10$ for light-jets, leptons and $b$-jets, the transverse momentum cut $p_T \geq 10$\,GeV and $\Delta R_\text{min}$=0.4 for all particles considered.